-The General Purpose Output (GPO) ports provide extra bits that can be set to a stable value throughout a DMAC operation.
-The GPO ports can be used for multiple purposes: selecting memory banks, indicating a channel operation on a debug pin, controlling the external data manipulation engine, and more.
+The General Purpose Output (GPO) ports provide extra bits that you can set to a stable value throughout a DMAC operation.

+You can use the GPO ports for multiple purposes:

+- Selecting memory banks - Indicating a channel operation on a debug pin - Controlling the external data manipulation engine, and more.

 GPOs are driven per channel so each channel has its own ports.